darkhelmet/verboselogging/posts/most-dangerous-programming-errors-25-21.md

 ## [24.
 Use of a Broken or Risky Cryptographic Algorithm](http://cwe.mitre.org/data/definitions/327.html)

 It should be pretty obvious what the problems are here.
-If the algorithm sucks, then it’s easy to break, then all your data is out.
+If the algorithm sucks, then it's easy to break, then all your data is out.

 ### Ways around it

-#### Don’t write your own cryptography algorithm.
+#### Don't write your own cryptography algorithm.
 Ever.

-You’re probably not smart enough.
+You're probably not smart enough.
 If you are, why are you reading my blog?
-Shouldn’t you be hanging out with [Bruce Schneier](http://www.schneier.com/?)
+Shouldn't you be hanging out with [Bruce Schneier](http://www.schneier.com/?)
 Mathematicians spend years building an algorithm, then more years trying to break it.
 AES went through 5 years of evaluation along with others before the [National Institute of